 CARES Act COVID-19 Emergency Funding Program

-Are you a Union student who has experienced financial hardships due to the COVID-19 (novel coronavirus) pandemic?
-You may qualify for federal CARES Act aid, which provides emergency funding for college students.
+Are you a Union student who has experienced financial hardships due to the COVID-19 pandemic?
+You may qualify for an emergency CARES Act grant, which provides emergency funding for college students.

 What is the CARES Act?